peteryoungy/Around-web/README.md

 ## Introduction

-This repo is the front-end of [around](https://github.com/peteryoungy/Mars).
+This repository is the front-end of [around](https://github.com/peteryoungy/Mars).

 ## Prerequsites